virtool/virtool-website/content/docs/developer/api_authentication.md

 # Explanation

 Virtool uses API keys for authentication.
-All API endpoints will return ``403 Unauthorized`` for requests without valid authentication.
+All API endpoints will return {{< inline-status 401 >}} for requests without valid authentication.

 First, you will need to create an API key with the a permission scope defined by you.
 See the [account documentation](/account#api_key) to learn how to create API keys.